aiverify-foundation/aiverify-developer-tools/docs/guided_example/your_first_widget.md

 ## Deploying Widget Components

 After generating and implementing the plugin and components, run the [**ai-verify-plugin zip**](../plugins/widget/Plugin_Tool.md#zip) command to create a deployable zip.
-This zip file can be uploded to the AI Verify Portal using the Plugin Manager.
+This zip file can be uploaded to the AI Verify Portal using the Plugin Manager.

 ```bash
 # Make sure you are in the root of the plugin directory (e.g., ./myplugin)